 All E-mail communications and associated attachments transmitted or received over the Cook County network/or any computer equipment owned by Cook County and all use of the electronic communications system of the County are subject to the provisions of this policy.
-In addition and without limiting the generality of the foregoing, since Georgia Law provides that E-mail communications written in the course of operation of a public office are generally considered to be public records, all E-mail communications written and set in the conduct of public business by Cook County employees and/or representatives are subject to the provisions of this policy or privately owned personal computer.
+In addition and without limiting the generality of the foregoing, since Georgia Law provides that E-mail communications written in the course of operation of a public office are generally considered to be public records, all E-mail communications written and set in the conduct of public business by Cook County employees and/or representatives are subject to the provisions of this policy including any personally owned electronic devices.